lapinek/platform-scripting/README.md

 * Languages

-    IG, currently, does not support JavaScript.

-    IDM only supports JavaScript on the server side, using Rhino.

     AM allows for client-side scripts, which run in the browser environment.
-The server-side scripts, running on Rhino, can use data obtained with the client-side ones.
+The server-side scripts, running on Rhino, can have access to data obtained with a client-side script.

+    IDM only supports JavaScript on the server side, with Rhino.

+    IG does currently not support JavaScript.

 *